JerryGreenough/Delaunay-Meshing-Videos/README.md

 ## Frame Grabbing

 <p>
-The frame-grabbing functionality is implemented using the Python graphics library matplotlib.
-This library has a submodule named 'animation', which contains the FFMpegWriter class.
+The frame-grabbing functionality is implemented using the Python graphics library <code>matplotlib</code>.
+This library has a submodule named <code>animation</code>, which contains the definition of the FFMpegWriter class.
 </p>

 ```